Run system containers with LXD

 MAAS can automatically deploy and configure LXD as part of the deployment of a physical machine.
 Or it can be connected to an existing LXD deployment to dynamically create virtual machines on it.

-To set up your own MAAS and LXD environment please read this tutorial.
+Access the tutorial about setting up your own MAAS and LXD environment ›

-Watch the "From VMware to open source" webinar to learn more.
+Learn more with the "From VMware to open source" webinar ›

 Learn more about LXD